nicdgonzalez/bojano-homes/README.md

   [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm?ref=meilisearch-blog).

-- Create a file at the root of the project named `Secrets.toml` with the following contents (reach out to me if you need help setting up the values):
+- Create a file at the root of the project named `Secrets.toml` with the following contents (reach out to me if you need help setting the values):

   ```toml
   # To access the Clerk API.